Skip to main content

 Reverting a policy group to its previously deployed version.
 A rollback creates a new deployment record for audit purposes.

 A single-request test execution against a specific policy version.
 Dry runs do not affect live traffic, usage quotas, or execution logs.
-Useful for validating rule behavior before deployment.
+External integration calls are mocked by default.
+Set mockExternalCalls to false to execute real calls instead.

 A live policy evaluation triggered by an API call.
 Each execution is logged with a unique trace ID and includes execution traces and decision traces.